PengNi/basemods_spark/README.md

 3. #### Python 2.x and required Python libraries

     If the OSs of nodes (both master and workers) in your cluster don't have python 2.x installed, you should install it.
-Install *h5py*, *numpy* in your python environment.
+Install *h5py*, *numpy* *paramiko* in your python environment.
 Install package *py4j*, *pyspark* in your python environment if you need to.

 ### How to use basemods_spark

-1. #### copy your data
-    Copy your data to the Network File System of your *Hadoop/Spark* cluster.
-    If you don't have one, save **a full copy of your data in the same directory** of the master node and all worker nodes.

-2. #### make the scripts executable
+1. #### make the scripts executable

     If the scripts in the code of basemods_spark you download don't have execute permissions, you should make them executable.